HL7/CDA-ccda/input/pagecontent/validation.md

 #### Incorporate the FHIR validator into your code

 There is a [Confluence page](https://confluence.hl7.org/pages/viewpage.action?pageId=35718864#ProfileTooling-ValidatingResourcesagainstthespecificationandProfiles) that addresses how to incorporate the FHIR validator into your code.

+### Validation Note

+Schema, together with template specific rules, called schematron, have been the historical method that C-CDA documents are validated for conformance to the specifications.
+With this StructureDefinition publication of CDA and C-CDA, validation rules are inherent in the StructureDefinitions.
+However, headed into the ballot the accuracy of this method has not been fully tested.
+In addition, how this inherent new method can be deployed in industry is not yet known.
+By publication of this Implementation Guide post ballot, we anticipate testing will have occurred and plans to assist the industry will be in place.
+For more discussion, please see [Validation](validation.html)